ladybug-tools/dragonfly-primer/text/components/Model_To_geoJSON.md

 * ##### point
 A Point for where the _location object exists within the space of the Rhino scene.
 This is used to posistion the geoJSON file on the globe.
 (Default: Rhino origin (0, 0, 0)).
 * ##### use_multiplier
 If True, the multipliers on each Building's Stories will be passed along to the generated Honeybee Room objects, indicating the simulation will be run once for each unique room and then results will be multiplied.
 If False, full geometry objects will be written for each and every story in the building such that all resulting multipliers will be 1.
-Default: True.
+(Default: True).
-* ##### add_plenum
+* ##### no_plenum
-Boolean to indicate whether ceiling/floor plenums should be auto-generated for the Rooms.
-The height of ceiling plenums will be autocalculated as the difference between the Room2D ceiling height and Story ceiling height.
-The height of the floor plenum will be autocalculated as the difference between the Room2D floor height and Story floor height.
+Boolean to indicate whether ceiling/floor plenum depths assigned to Room2Ds should be ignored during translation.
+This results in each Room2D translating to a single Honeybee Room at the full floor-to-ceiling height instead of a base Room with (a) plenum Room(s).
 (Default: False).
 * ##### ceil_adjacency
 Boolean to note whether adjacencies should be solved between interior stories when Room2Ds perfectly match one another in their floor plate.
 This ensures that Surface boundary conditions are used instead of Adiabatic ones.
 (Default: False).
 * ##### shade_dist